 |A clever homeowner constructs a coop with hives on top.|

 Disclaimer: In certain parts of the United States, Africanized bees exist.
 We do not have these bees anywhere near Cape Cod.
-Keeping honey bees in an area where Africanized bees are known to exist, may require additional safe guards that I have not researched and are necessary for keeping your honey bees and chicken healthy in your area.
+Keeping honey bees in an area where Africanized bees exist, will require additional safe guards that I have not researched and are necessary for keeping your honey bees and chicken healthy in your area.
 I would strongly advise you to investigate if you live in an area with Africanized bees.